tuvo1106/aws-primer/certified_solutions_architect.md

   - block storage - manages data as blocks within sectors and tracks.

 S3 provides you with unlimited storage.
 You do not need to think about the underlying infrastructure.
-The S3 console provides an interface for you to uploaad and access your data.
+The S3 console provides an interface for you to upload and access your data.

 #### _S3 Object_